-World War 2 aircraft and airplanes took a massive leap in speed, power, and sophistication.
-Many combatants started off flying biplanes and weakly powered fighters.
-But by the end of WWII, jet fighters were coming into service, along with long-range bombers that could fly thousands of miles.
-Many nations, especially Nazi Germany, were developing new planes that were decades ahead of anything else.
-But even before then, aircraft companies were making planes that were fast, powerful, cheap to produce, and difficult to shoot down.
+WWII aircraft and airplanes represented a massive leap in speed, power, and sophistication.
+Many combatants started off flying biplanes and weakly-powered fighters.
+By the end of the conflict, however, jet fighters were coming into service, along with long-range bombers that could fly thousands of miles.
+Many nations, especially Germany, developed new planes boasting highly-sophisticated technology.
+However, even prior to that, some aircraft manufacturers were making planes that were fast, powerful, cheap to produce, and difficult to shoot down.

-Many of these planes became iconic thanks to endless war movies, newsreels, documentaries, and history books.
-And thanks to preservation techniques, thousands of WW2 planes survive in museums, with some even still able to fly.
+Many of these planes became iconic thanks to endless movies, newsreels, documentaries, and history books.
+And thanks to preservation techniques, thousands of WWII planes survive in museums, with some even still able to fly.